Why Sirius XM Holdings Inc. (SIRI)’s Most Recent Report Reveals Some Hints About Its Future

 The Benchmark Company gave a rating of “Buy” to SIRI, setting the target price at $8 in the report published on October 23rd of the previous year.

-During the last 5 trading sessions, SIRI rose by +8.29%, which changed the moving average for the period of 200-days by +20.02% in comparison to the 20-day moving average, which settled at $6.19.
-In addition, Sirius XM Holdings Inc. saw 11.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SIRI fell by -6.49%, which changed the moving average for the period of 200-days by +12.37% in comparison to the 20-day moving average, which settled at $6.36.
+In addition, Sirius XM Holdings Inc. saw 4.08% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SIRI starting from HOLDEN JAMES P, who sale 28,919 shares at the price of $6.39 back on Mar 16.
-After this action, HOLDEN JAMES P now owns 258,142 shares of Sirius XM Holdings Inc., valued at $184,821 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SIRI starting from MEYER JAMES E, who sale 585,677 shares at the price of $7.11 back on Jun 09.
+After this action, MEYER JAMES E now owns 3,726,566 shares of Sirius XM Holdings Inc., valued at $4,164,749 using the latest closing price.

-HARTENSTEIN EDDY W, the Director of Sirius XM Holdings Inc., sale 37,563 shares at $6.10 during a trade that took place back on Feb 12, which means that HARTENSTEIN EDDY W is holding 92,217 shares at $229,134 based on the most recent closing price.
+HOLDEN JAMES P, the Director of Sirius XM Holdings Inc., sale 28,919 shares at $6.39 during a trade that took place back on Mar 16, which means that HOLDEN JAMES P is holding 258,142 shares at $184,821 based on the most recent closing price.

 Stock Fundamentals for SIRI